rmnldwg/lydata/2023-clb-multisite/README.md

       1. **`III`**: For example, this column reports the involvement of the ipsilateral LNL III.
    3. **`contra`**: This reports the involvement of the contralateral LNLs.
       1. **`V`**: This column reports the pathologic involvement of the contralateral LNL V.
 4. **`diagnostic_consensus`**: This top-level header contains information about the diagnostic consensus, which we assumed to be negative for each LNL that was not resected during the neck dissection.
+However, we do not know if it was positive for resected patients.
+This means, all columns under this top-level header are essentially inferred from looking at missing entries under the pathology columns.
    1. **`info`**: This second-level header contains general information.
       1. **`date`**: The date of the diagnostic consensus (same as surgery).
    2. **`ipsi`**: This reports the diagnostic consensus of the ipsilateral LNLs.